ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 In this case, the RFC5321.MailFrom parameter includes a DNS domain
-that is neither the same as, a parent of, nor a child of the
+that is neither the same as a parent of nor a child of the
 RFC5322.From domain.
 Thus, the identifiers are not in alignment.

 ###  DKIM {#dkim}